Rule of Law in Thailand

-This project is concerned with the application of the ‘rule of law’ to Thailand and it seeks to engage academically with rule of law issues at a crucial time.
+This project, led by Professor Carol Tan, is concerned with the application of the ‘rule of law’ to Thailand and it seeks to engage academically with rule of law issues at a crucial time.
 The recent trend towards democratic constitutionalism has been interrupted by absolute rule and the protection of human rights under the law has been suspended.

 Viewed from a historical standpoint the concept of rule of law might refer simply to the emergence of the idea of limited government.
 Post Magna Carta the ‘[Rule of law] is a widely used term for a state where the government is bound by the law in its dealings with the citizens; its power is in other words limited by the individual rights of the people.’
 In the context of modern constitutions this idea has been understood in a number of ways.
 On the one hand, a separation of powers is nearly always incorporated as part of the overall constitutional design.
 While, on the other, a concept of the rule of law will be regarded as fundamental to the uniform application of the law; an assumption that all citizens will be treated equally under the law; and the general absence of arbitrary power by the executive organs of the state.
 At the same time in contemporary constitutions the rule of law has come to be associated with having a series of defendable constitutional rights.
 It might be argued that such rights are evolving into a universalist concept, reflecting international norms associated with the Universal Declaration of Human Rights, the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil and Political Rights and so on.
 But in Thailand there has been an ongoing struggle between authoritarianism and democratization.
 Is there really a valid case for Asian values or an exceptional Thai way of doing things constitutionally and legally as an alternative to a general trend towards rule of law values, or is the canvassing of such an alternative merely a way of avoiding difficult issues associated with the universal enforcement of law in an unequal society?